growgraph/GraFlo/docs/reference/index.md

 ## Contributing

-For information on contributing to GraphCast, see the [Contributing Guide](../contributing.md).
+For information on contributing to graflo, see the [Contributing Guide](../contributing.md).